thompsnm/Client_First_API_Testing_With_Pact/restaurant-rating-consumer/README.md

     $ npm test

-This npm script will handle installing _all_ dependencies, initialize a Pact mock server, run the tests, and write the associated pacts to `tmp/pacts`.
+This npm script will install _all_ dependencies, initialize a Pact mock server, run the tests, and write the associated pacts to `tmp/pacts`.

 ## Publishing the pacts